JayFiraja/TicTacToe_Jay/README.md

 # TicTacToe_Jay
-Small tic tac toe prototype to show case personal work.
+Small tic tac toe prototype to showcase personal work.

+Last opened in Unity Version 2022.3.20f1

 All right for the background music belong to:
 Magic by FSCM Productions | https://fscmproductions.bandcamp.com